Campground List

 GENERAL COMMENTS:

-The campground was previously private and purchased by the Forest
+The campground, previously privately owned, was purchased by the Forest

 Service in the early 1970's.
-Except for dedicated tent sites,
+This campground has two different

-sites, on the other hand, are located under heavy oak-tree
+section, on the other hand, has sites located in a separate area, under a

-There is a small shopping center across the street from the
+A small shopping center is located across the street from campground entrance;

 SEASONS